ritikrazz94/odin-recipes/README.md

 *Use of listing and nesting lists item inside ul and ol

-*Use of a tag to link index.html and other recipe pages.
+*Use of anchor tag to link index.html and other recipe pages.